 Low Carb Breads of the World removes several barriers that people have to adopting a low-carb lifestyle and make culturally appropriate and ingredient-appropriate bread available to people from bread-centric cultures that have high rates of type 2 diabetes, including those from Southeast Asian and Hispanic backgrounds.

 Low Carb Breads of the World are 'real bread that happen to be low carb.'

 ISBN: 978-1-7780355-0-0

-Low Carb Breads of the World will be available to purchase and download as of July 1, 2022, and will sell for \$24.99 (USD), plus tax.
+Low Carb Breads of the World can be purchased for \$24.99 (USD), plus tax.